WWLTP | We Would Like To Play

 A new publishing force arrives

-Good Games Group has officially launched a new publishing entity called Balor Games, and it enters the market with real momentum.
-By purchasing Ziff Davis’ publishing arm, Balor Games now takes control of a substantial collection of titles and publishing relationships that immediately give it a serious footprint in the industry.
+Good Games Group has officially launched a new publishing entity called Balor Games, and this is not some tiny industry footnote.
+By purchasing Ziff Davis’ publishing arm, Balor Games immediately steps into the market with a meaningful catalog, recognizable titles, and established publishing relationships that give the company instant credibility.

-This new company launches with more than 60 titles under its banner, including standout names like Slay The Spire, A Hat In Time, Forager, and Monaco.
-That is a powerful starting lineup for a publishing group looking to establish trust and visibility right away.
+This new company opens with more than 60 titles under its banner, including standout names like Slay The Spire, A Hat In Time, Forager, and Monaco.
+That is a strong opening lineup for a publisher that wants to signal stability, ambition, and long-term value right out of the gate.

 Big-picture takeaway

-Balor Games is stepping in with a ready-made catalog, established publishing weight, and a chance to give existing titles new momentum while creating room for future projects.
+Balor Games is stepping in with a ready-made catalog, an established publishing foundation, and a chance to give existing games renewed momentum while making room for future breakout projects.

 Built for continuity and long-term support

-Balor Games’ introductory press release defined the acquisition strategy as designed to provide stability and continuity for partner studios while unlocking new growth opportunities across back catalog titles.
-That language shows the company wants to do more than manage old releases.
-It wants to extend their reach, value, and community relevance.
+Balor Games’ introductory press release described the acquisition strategy as one designed to provide stability and continuity for partner studios while unlocking new growth opportunities across back catalog titles.
+That message matters.
+It tells developers and communities that Balor is not just collecting assets.
+It wants to build stronger long-tail support around the games it now represents.

 Key message